nginxinc/nginx-wiki/source/modules/echo.rst

   }

 Then on the client side, using curl to access ``/flush``, you'll see the "hello" line immediately, but only after 1 second, the last "world" line.
-Without calling ``echo_flush`` in the example above, you'll most likely see no output until 1 second is elapsed due to the internal buffering of Nginx.
+Without calling ``echo_flush`` in the example above, you'll most likely see no output until 1 second is elapsed due to the internal buffering of NGINX.

 This directive will fail to flush the output buffer in case of subrequests get involved.
 Consider the following example: